-Technology is great but it is just a tool.
+Technology is great, but it is just a tool.

-Today it is much easier to stay in touch and get informed, which is a good thing.
+Today, it is much easier to stay in touch and get informed, which is a good thing.
 However, this has also come at a price.
 For example, nobody ever talked about Attention Deficit Disorder (ADD) when I was a kid.
 It has become a common affliction.
 I hear from colleagues and acquaintances all the time that they have this issue.
 People now seem to have a hard time staying focused and committed to a single task or individual conversation for any extended period.
 It’s not because there wasn’t a formal diagnosis of ADD when I was younger, because it’s been around for more than a century.
-My contention is that due to technological innovation there just seems to be many more demands on our time.
+My contention is that due to technological innovation, there seem to be many more demands on our time.
 There are also too many options for stimulation and a prevailing expectation of immediate gratification.

 Related articles